core-wg/yang-cbor/draft-ietf-core-sid.md

 SIDs are assigned permanently.
 Items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
-Assignment of SIDs to YANG items SHOULD be automated.
+Assignment of SIDs to YANG items can be automated using the methods from {{sid-auto-generation}}.
-For more details how this can be achieved, and when manual interventions may be appropriate, see {{sid-auto-generation}}.
+In some cases, manual interventions may be appropriate.

 {{sid-lifecycle}} provides more details about the registration process of YANG modules and associated SIDs.
 To enable the implementation of this registry,
 {{sid-file-format}} defines a standard file format used to store and publish SIDs.

-IETF managed YANG modules which need to allocate SIDs, MUST use the IANA mechanism specified in this document.
+IETF managed YANG modules which need to allocate SIDs use the IANA mechanism specified in this document.
-For YANG modules created by other parties, the use of IANA allocation mechanisms via use of Mega-Ranges (see {{mega-range-registry}}) is RECOMMENDED.
+For YANG modules created by other parties use the IANA allocation mechanisms via Mega-Ranges (see {{mega-range-registry}}).
 Within the Mega-Range allocation, those other parties are free to make up their own mechanism.

 At the time of writing, a tool for automated SID file generation is